Operationalizing Declarative and Procedural Knowledge: a Benchmark on Logic Programming Petri Nets (LPPNs): Semantics

 \subsection{Denotational semantics}

 One of the possibilities to validate a formal language is to map it into another formal language, i.e. to provide a \emph{denotational semantics}.
-A LPPN consists of two components.
-The declarative component, by construction, can be directly rewritten as ASP code.
-As we are already halfway down the path, we can translate the remaining procedural component into ASP code as well.
+The declarative component of a LPPN, by design, can be directly rewritten as ASP code.
+As we are already halfway down the path, we can translate the remaining procedural component into ASP.